Uninett/Argus/docs/reference/models.rst

       ``value`` to make for cheap lookups on either, shown everywhere as ``key=value``.

+   Preferences
+      A place to store user preferences, not yet in use.
+Namespaced.

    IncidentTagRelation
       Connects ``Tag``\s to their ``Incident``\s.
 Unnecessarily complicated, we haven't gotten around to simplifying it yet.